 Accounting for Business Combinations.
-We account for business combinations using the acquisition method, which is the only method permitted under FASB ASC Topic 805 - Business Combinations, and involves the use of significant judgment.
+We account for business combinations using the acquisition method, which is the only method permitted under FASB ASC Topic 805 - Business Combinations and involves the use of significant judgment.
 Under the acquisition method of accounting, a business combination is accounted for at a purchase price based on the fair value of the consideration given.
 The assets and liabilities acquired are measured at their fair values, and the purchase price is allocated to the assets and liabilities based upon these fair values.
 The excess, if any, of the consideration given to acquire an entity over the net amounts assigned to its assets acquired and liabilities assumed is recognized as goodwill.
-The excess, if any, of the fair value of assets acquired and liabilities assumed over the cost of an acquired entity is recognized immediately to earnings as a gain from bargain purchase.
+The excess, if any, of the fair value of as a goodwill.
+The excess, if any, of the cost of an acquired entity is recognized immediately to earnings as a gain from bargain purchase.